thlorenz/replpad/README.md

 **Note:** at this point sub directories aren't watched.

+## features

+- ensures code is parsable on a line by line basis before sending to repl by rewriting it

 ## todo

-- make sure code is parsable on a line by line basis before sending to repl
-- possibly rewrite code in order to fix the above
-- remove problematic instructions like hashbang and 'use strict'
+- remove problematic instructions like hashbang